When art has left a second sight,

 in patient bushland patches,

-sidelined by the highway,
+sidelined by the highway

-present as bones in an X-ray,
+yet present as bones in an X-ray.

-shimmering through scenic film,
+Shimmering through scenic film,

 they conjure another landscape –

-hills with names, grasses in song,
+hills with names, grasses in song

-as dusk falls and suburbs fill,
+As dusk falls and suburbs fill

 her dreams gleaming where the scrim frays.

-The canvas offers two threads,
+The fabric offers two threads,

-its chambray of black warp,
+a chambray of black warp,

 as all ancient paths are cut